 - Contact your RVP.
-If you do not know who this is check NAHU's website.
-There is a

-complete listing of NAHU's BoT and national committee members with contact information
+If you do not know who this is check NABIP's website.
+There is a complete listing of the BoT and national committee members with contact information on the website. - Appoint a Membership, Legislative and Professional Development chair. - Call a board meeting and have a strategic planning session.

-on NAHU's website.

-- Appoint a Membership and Legislative chair.

-- Call a board meeting and have a strategic planning session.
 Submit for their approval your committee appointments.
 Be sure that you have contacted all appointees, and that they have agreed to accept.
-Below are some of the recommended committee.

-- o Membership

-- o Legislation

-- o Profession Development

-- Nominations

-- o Media

-- o HUPAC

-- Once the committees are appointed:

-- o Call a board meeting at the earliest possible time.

-- o Invite the RVP and have them outline the positions, goals, and functions of the national association.
-Have them explain their duties and responsibilities.
+Below are some of the recommended committees. - Membership - o Legislation - Profession Development - Nominations - Once the committees are appointed: - o Call a board meeting at the earliest possible time. - o Invite the RVP and have them outline the positions, goals, and functions of the national association and explain their duties and responsibilities.
 If the board hasn't done any strategic planning, this is a good opportunity.
-Strategic planning will help the chapter set its goals while supporting NAHU's goals.
-More information about strategic planning can be found in this guide and on NAHU's website.

-- O Clearly explain your duties and responsibilities and those of each officer, as well as the chairs of each committee.
+Strategic planning will help the chapter set its goals while supporting NABIP's goals.
+More information about strategic planning can be found in this guide and on the website. - Clearly explain your duties and responsibilities and those of each officer, as well as the chairs of each committee.
 These may be in the form of a job description.
-Have each

-- board member agree to the duties and responsibilities of her job.
-Specific officer guidebooks can be found on NAHU's website. - O Complete the Leadership Roster and send a copy to your RVP AND the national office.
+Have each board member agree to the duties and responsibilities of her job.
+Specific officer guidebooks and job descriptions can be found on the website.

+- O Complete the Leadership Roster and send a copy to your RVP AND the national office.
 You should receive this same information from each of the local chapters in your state.
 If you are incorporated, and your state requires it, you must file the list of your Executive Board with the state Attorney General.
-Leadership Rosters are available on NAHU's website or by requesting by sending an email to chapters@nahu.org. - Parliamentary Procedure Each chapter has its own parliamentarian system.
+Leadership Rosters are available in the Chapter Resource section of the website or by requesting one by sending an email to chapters@NABIP.org. - Parliamentary Procedure Each chapter has its own parliamentarian system.
 The chapter's bylaws specify if the chapter is governed by either "Rules of Order" or "The Code of Standard Parliamentary Procedure" by Alice Sturgis.
 Each system is different so if you don't know which it is check your bylaws.
-If you aren't familiar with parliamentarian process you may want to invest in a guidebook.
+If you aren't familiar with parliamentarian process, you may want to invest in a guidebook.